DisciplinaOU/disciplina/tools/README.md

 `genAccs` accounts will be generated, and then `txCount` random 1-coin transactions will be sent between the listed and generated accounts.

 `txAsync` defines, whether `/tx` or `/tx/async` endpoint is used.

+Configuration file suitable for `./scripts/launch/node w` is already present in this directory for convenience.